Rüfüs Du Sol: 2018–2020: Solace and Solace Remixed

-In May 2018, the band changed its Australian name to Rüfüs Du Sol.
+In May 2018, the band changed its name worldwide to Rüfüs Du Sol, having already made the change in the United States four years prior.
 Lead singer Tyrone Lindqvist explained the name change: "I guess we don't really know any other bands that have two names throughout the entire world so it just seemed fitting."
-They released "No Place" on 25 May 2018.
+Soon after, Rüfüs Du Sol released their single "No Place" on 25 May 2018.
 They later released the singles "Underwater" and "Lost in My Mind", along with announcing their third album Solace.
-A remix album was released in September 2019.
+In 2018, they again played at Electric Forest, while in 2019 the band's performances included Field Day, Coachella and a sold out show at Lollapalooza, Chicago.
+A Solace remix album was released in September 2019.
 At the ARIA Music Awards of 2019, Solace was nominated for three ARIA Music Awards.
+In 2020, the band headlined CRSSD Fest in San Diego.

+2020: Live from Joshua Tree

+In 2020, the band recorded a live album from Joshua Tree, California entitled Rüfüs Du Sol: Live from Joshua Tree.
+The 45-minute album and accompanying feature film, shot in Joshua Tree National Park, included music from the band's three albums to date: Bloom, Atlas and Solace.
+The film was directed by Alexander George, and was presented by Mixmag and the band's label Rose Avenue Records.
+It premiered at the Vista Theatre in Los Angeles in February 2020, before being digitally released in March 2020.